Common Reasons Why Businesses Fail

 4. Ineffective Leadership

 It’s true, some small businesses will fail.
-But a fear of failure shouldn’t stop you from pursing your dreams of entrepreneurship.
-The keys to avoiding small business failure include having a plan in place, learning from common mistakes and always improving.
+But a fear of failure shouldn’t stop you from pursing your dreams of small business ownership.
+Even in times of challenge, like a worldwide pandemic, there’s opportunity to succeed.